aoko-code/aoko-code/README.md

 # Hello There
-Am Cynthia Aoko and am interested in Full Stack Development , am currently learning Full Stack Web Development with Lakehub.
-Am looking foward to collaborate on new web projects.
+I am Cynthia Aoko and I am interested in Full Stack Development, Am looking forward to collaborating on new web projects.